nautobot/nautobot-app-chatops/docs/chat_setup/slack_setup.md

  # Configuring Multiple Chatbots in a Workspace

-Chatbots from multilple Nautobot implementations can exist in a single Slack workspace and even channel.
+Chatbots from multiple Nautobot implementations can exist in a single Slack workspace and even channel.

 They will be differentiated in the workspace using the `slack_slash_command_prefix` value in `PLUGINS_CONFIG`.